-Installing starter shingles is an important component to any roofing job.
-Starter shingles are the key to making sure shingles aren’t horribly impacted by wind and storm damage.
+Installing starter shingles is an important component of any roofing job.
+Starter shingles are the key to making sure shingles aren’t severely impacted by wind and storm damage.

 A standard starter shingle begins at the bottom and edges of roofs, and should have five or six nails holding it down for added security.